 Evaluation of individuals with cardiomyopathy and ICD who are willing to participate in competitive sport should be preferentially performed in experienced centers.

-Recommendationsrequires
+Recommendations

+Advising participation in exercise programmes and sport in patients with ICD necessitates a comprehensive and clear explanation, and assurance of an understanding on of the whole spectrum of exercise-related risks behalf of the candidate,.
+At this regard, we recommend:

 1. The indications for an ICD in competitive athletes should not differ from the general population with a diagnosis of cardiomyopathy.
 Specifically, the desire of the athlete with cardiomyopathy to compete should not constitute a primary (or unique) indication for ICD implantation.
 (Class II; Level of Evidence C).

-2. Recommendation for sports participations in an individual with an ICD should be based on the fact that the arrhythmogenic substrate of the cardiomyopathy remains unaltered and the ICD does not prevent insurgence of a malignant arrhythmia, especially during the practice, although it will prevent SCD/CA. (Class II; Level of Evidence C).
+2. Recommendation for sports participations in an individual with an ICD should be based on the fact that the arrhythmogenic substrate of the cardiomyopathy remains unaltered and the ICD does not prevent insurgence of a malignant arrhythmia, especially during intensive exercise , although it will prevent SCD/CA. (Class II; Level of Evidence C).

-3. Participation in competitive sports may be selectively evaluated in the individual patient with cardiomyopathy and ICD, after careful consideration of the type of underlying cardiomyopathy (for instance, the AC represents reason for contraindication), and personal attitude during sports.
+3. Participation in competitive sports may be considered in the individual patient with cardiomyopathy and ICD, after careful consideration of the type of underlying cardiomyopathy (for instance, AC represents reason for contraindication), and personal attitude.
 The decision to participate in competitive sport should be made after full disclosure of the risks of sport participation with ICD, including the likelihood of appropriate/inappropriate shocks, leads failure and the device-related trauma (Class IIb; Level of Evidence C).

 Given the concerns about lead problems in the longer term, there is currently a large interest in the applicability of subcutaneous-ICD devices in athletic patients.
-Initial experience with subcutaneous-ICD shows a high efficacy, although the current lack of data limit our understanding on long-term benefits and pitfalls (92,93)
+Initial experience with subcutaneous-ICD shows a high efficacy, although the current lack of data limit our understanding on long-term benefits and pitfalls (97,98)

-Patients with cardiomyopathy and ICD should avoid sports participation with bodily contact such as rugby, American football and martial arts in order to avoid damage to the generator box and the cardiac leads.
-For other sports with a smaller collision risk, such as soccer, basketball and hockey, some have advocated padding of the ICD implantation site, although effectiveness of these protection systems has not been proven (93).
+With regard to type of sport, selected patients with cardiomyopathy and ICD may participate in all sport, with exception of sports with bodily contact, such as rugby, American football and martial arts in order to avoid damage to the generator box and the cardiac leads (see Figure 1).
+For other sports with a smaller collision risk, such as soccer, basketball and hockey, some have advocated padding of the ICD implantation site, although effectiveness of these protection systems has not been proven (98).

-Patients with cardiomyopathy and ICD should avoid sports where transient syncope from an arrhythmia or the jolt of a shock may cause serious injury or death, such as mountain climbing, surfing, motor racing or deep sea diving.
-(93,94).
+Patients with cardiomyopathy and ICD should avoid sports where transient syncope from an arrhythmia or the jolt of a shock may cause serious injury or death, such as mountain climbing, surfing, motor racing or deep sea diving (Figure 1) (98,99).

 Strong magnetic fields could temporarily inhibit tachyarrhythmia therapy or lead to inappropriate interventions.
-Patients should be informed about the possibility of encountering any sports-related exposure to electromagnetic fields (93).
+Patients should be informed about the possibility of encountering any sports-related exposure to electromagnetic fields.